Tacoma police officer might have used ‘deadly force’ when driving into crowd, chief says

-A Tacoma police officer who drive through a crowd Saturday night may have killed someone, said the department in a statement, and the department has referred the incident for an independent investigation.
+A Tacoma police officer who drove through a crowd Saturday night may have killed someone, said the department in a statement, and the department has referred the incident for an independent investigation.

 Footage of the incident shared on social media appeared to show a police vehicle running over a person as onlookers scream.
 The department said that one person was taken to a hospital.
 Police did not say what the person’s condition was, but Interim Police Chief Mike Ake suggested the situation was serious.